 Mark Baynes is a contemporary pianist, accompanist and composer specialising in improvised music including jazz.
-On this site you can view photos, videos, listen to audio and find about noteworthy performances.
-The Ironic Trio is Mark’s piano trio consisting of piano, bass and drums.
-Mark is also available for hire as a solo pianist, or with a bass player, trumpeter, saxophonist or vocalist, as well as his band Quantum Blue.
+Mark is available for hire as a solo pianist, or with a bass player, trumpeter, saxophonist or vocalist, as well as his band Quantum Blue.
 Please contact Mark for a competitive quote, or simply subscribe in the link on the right hand side of this page.

-Mark has over fifteen years experience as an pianist/accompianist and has enjoyed working with quality acts such as NZ hip hop artist King Kapisi, Che-Fu, Andy Vargas USA (Santana), Tim and Neil Finn, The Mint Chicks, Clay Jenkins (USA), Tony Christie (UK), Tim Beveridge, Anika Moa, Don McGlashan, Batucada Sound Machine, Jerome Hendrix, Jennifer Zea, Caitlin Smith, Tina Cross, Taisha, Annie Crummer, Tama Waipara, Bella Kalolo, Jackie Clarke, Frankie Stevens, Auckland Philharmonia Orchestra and the Topp Twins.
-He has been broadcast on Christmas in the Park TV3, Homegrown, Juice, Maori and Alt TV.
+Mark has over fifteen years experience as a pianist, and has enjoyed working with quality acts such as NZ hip hop artist King Kapisi, Che-Fu, Andy Vargas USA (Santana), Tim and Neil Finn, The Mint Chicks, Eric Marienthal (USA), Clay Jenkins (USA), Tony Christie (UK), Tim Beveridge, Anika Moa, Don McGlashan, Batucada Sound Machine, Tina Cross, Taisha, Annie Crummer, Tama Waipara, Bella Kalolo, Jackie Clarke, Frankie Stevens, Auckland Philharmonia Orchestra, and the Topp Twins.
+He has been broadcast on Christmas in the Park, Homegrown, Juice, Maori and Alt TV.

-Mark worked for eighteen months in the Middle East as a Musical Director, a pianist/MD for ProShip (Canada) for two years, and has released two jazz albums under the pseudonym of Ironic Trio (available on iTunes).
+Mark worked for eighteen months in the Middle East as a Musical Director, an MD for Proship (Canada) for two years, a pianist in Korea for a US production of Chicago the musical for 2 months, and has released two jazz albums under the pseudonym of Ironic Trio (available on iTunes).

 Mark currently teaches at Massey University (New Zealand School of Music).
 In 2008 Mark was awarded the Ariadne Danilow Music Prize (Victoria University) and the Sir Alan Stewart Postgraduate Scholarship (Massey University) enabling him to pursue postgraduate qualifications.
 Mark has studied under Gary Burton (USA) at the prestigious Berklee College of Music; he has also studied under Andy Laverne (University of Hartford NY) and Hal Galper (The New School NYC).
-Mark now holds an MMus in jazz performance (1st Class Honours) and is currently in the final year of his DMA (Doctor of Musical Arts) at Auckland University.
-He has contributed to Downbeat magazine and is in the process of co-creating a regular transcription/analysis column for the acclaimed website www.allaboutjazz.com.
+He has contributed to Downbeat magazine and was recently awarded a Doctor of Musical Arts degree from the University of Auckland.